JamJamm-xQ/foca./README.md

-# foca.
+# foca

-A simple focus app based on pomodoro principles.
+A simple focus app based on the Pomodoro Technique.